ASchneidman/odml_labs/lab3/lab3-quantization.md

 ----
 1. Which models and/or model variants will your group be studying in this lab?
 What is the original bit width of the models, and what precision will you be quantizing to?
 What parts of the model will be quantized (e.g. parameters, activations, ...)?
 Please be specific.

-We will be studying Wav2Vec.
-TODO: WHAT PARTS WILL BE QUANTIZED?
+We will be studying wav2vec, wav2vec2, wav2vec_xlsr, hubert, and modified_cpc.
+We will be quantizing the parameters of the linear layers to int8.

 2. Why did you choose these models?